ralese/docs/source/Supplier/public_rfq_status.rst

 You still can offer a quotation revision if the RFQ still open.

-- Click 'Offer Revision' button from your submitted quotation list
+- Click 'Offer Revision' button from your submitted quotation list.

  .. image:: ../img_src/public_rfq_status_2.png
      :width: 700px
      :alt: role select

-- you'll be redirected to quotation submit page
+- You will be redirected to quotation submit page.
-- input your new bid price (the unit price will be automatically calculated)
+- Input your new bid price (the unit price will be automatically calculated).
-- you can upload your support files/attachment (format file supported: \*.png, \*.gif, \*.jpg, \*.jpeg, \*.doc, \*.docx, \*.xls, \*.xlsx, \*.pdf)
+- If you have any support document for this quotation, you can upload the document in this page (format file supported: \*.png, \*.gif, \*.jpg, \*.jpeg, \*.doc, \*.docx, \*.xls, \*.xlsx, \*.pdf)
-- you can add notes to the quotation
+- Then, you could add your notes for this quotation.
-- Click 'Submit Quotation'
+- After finishing this step, click 'Submit Quotation' to submit.